 Over each chord in a blues, you quickly switch between three chords, creating an energetic riff.

 When playing this with a band, we need to create a big sounding guitar part to compensate for the lack of an orchestra.

-As you learn this in the course, I’ll show you several ways you could play this song, including how to improvise a solo.
+As you learn this, I’ll reveal several ways you could play this song, including how to improvise a solo.

 Using more jazz-influenced harmony and playing, when you learn this song you’ll get an introduction to “playing over changes” as the licks use new scales for each chord.

-The biggest showpiece of the song is the sax solo, in the course we learn how to play it note for note on the guitar.
+The biggest showpiece of the song is the sax solo, let’s learn how to play it note for note on the guitar.